Vu1pes2/wxgcc/trunk/README.txt

-This is a simple C language compiling toolkit based wxpython and gcc.
+This is a rich text editor with C/C++ program compiling support.

 Befor start the program, you need to confirm the "wxpython" and "gcc" packages have been installed on your Linux host.